krolique/project_euler/docs/algorithms/binary-search.rst

 enabling us to terminate the procedure by returning [Step 6] 5 as the index at which the value exists.

-Example #3 where the value if in the beginning the array
+Example #3 where the target is in the beginning the array

 Initial parameters::